© 2021 The Regents of the University of Colorado, a body corporate.

 Topics covered in this training course include:

-The required training includes approximately 3-4 hours of self-paced online training, followed by 3 hours of live, instructor-led skill practice, held via Zoom.
+The full training includes approximately 3-4 hours of self-paced online training, followed by 3.5 hours of live, instructor-led skill practice, held via Zoom.

 Note: Registration and training completion information for this training will be shared with hiring authorities, training organizations, or funders for verification, reporting, or additional training purposes.